Gallen superb on mound, D-backs beat struggling Nats 10-1 – KION546

 NATS SIGN DRAFT PICKS

-The Nationals announced the signing of several of their draft picks from earlier this month, including first-round selection outfielder Elijah Green, who was taken with the No. 5 overall choice.
+The Nationals announced the signing of several of their draft picks from earlier this month, including outfielder Elijah Green, who was taken with the No. 5 overall choice.

 TRAINER’S ROOM